hanicinecm/dotfiles/README.md

   The additional arguments will be forwarded straight into the `uv run` command, which executes the `ipython`.
-  As an example, `ipy --with pandas` will run IPython from the `base` environment with the additional `pandas` package added temporarily, only for this execution.
+  As an example, `ipy --with pandas` will run IPython from the `base` environment with the additional `pandas` library installed temporarily, only for this call.